The Whitsuntide Procession

 'Spaw Sunday'

-Originally, the water came from a spring emerging by a little stream and rough undergrowth bordering the road.
-A later improvement at Gunthwaite was an iron pipe sticking out of the wall with a metal cup hanging on a chain.
-The visitor would stand in the pool of spa water to enjoy it and this arrangement also suggested the possibility of bathing.
-They would have shrugged off the cold water in those harder times.
+In the early 17th century, bathing in the cold 'chalybeate' spring waters was thought to bring good health but this custom goes back much earlier than that.
+Originally, the water at Gunthwaite Spa came from a spring emerging by a little stream in rough undergrowth bordering the road.
+A later improvement was to fix an iron pipe through a wall with a metal cup hanging on a chain.
+Drainage was primitive and the imbiber would have to stand in a pool of spa water to fill the cup.
+This arrangement also suggested the possibility of bathing.
+They would have shrugged off the effects of cold water in those harder times as they would have been accustomed to washing themselves in cold water.

-From an unspecified old book:
+From another unspecified old book:

 'From time immemorial the first Sunday of May was called Spa Sunday, when people came from far and near to drink the water at Gunthwaite Spa.
 Stalls were set up to feed the people, and it must have been a gay and lively sight to see them singing and dancing by the water's edge.
 Little is known of its origin, but people in the district had wonderful faith in the spring water, and looked upon it as a "cure all."
 Other days the spring was just "water" but the first Sunday in May it assumed miraculous properties.
 Pilgrims brought bottles or cups, and "supped" the water, supposed to come from a nearby silver mine.
 An old work records that the Spa was good for "scurvy," inflammations, liver complaints and other disorders.'